Spiking Neural Network classifying MNIST data

 L = k=1Nyklog ⁣(y^k),\mathcal{L} \;=\; -\sum_{k=1}^{N} y_k \,\log\!\bigl(\hat y_k\bigr),

 where NN is the number of classes, yky_k the one‑hot target, and y^k\hat y_k the softmax probability for class kk.
-The implementation computes softmax probabilities from time-integrated spike counts and compares them with one-hot encoded targets:

-# Accumulate spikes over all time steps
+1. First accumulating spikes over all time steps (rate coding)

-# After time simulation, compute softmax probabilities
+# After time simulation, compute logits and softmax

-probabilities = softmax_numerators / softmax_numerators.sum(axis=1, keepdims=True)
+probabilities = exp_logits / exp_logits.sum(1, keepdims=True)

 # Create one-hot targets

-one_hot_targets = np.zeros_like(probabilities)
+one_hot_encoded = np.zeros_like(probabilities)

 # Compute cross-entropy loss

-loss = -np.mean(np.sum(one_hot_targets * np.log(probabilities + 1e-9), axis=1))
+loss = -np.mean(np.sum(one_hot_encoded * np.log(probabilities + 1e-9), axis=1))

 # Compute gradient of loss with respect to logits

-grad_logits = (probabilities - one_hot_targets) / batch_size
+grad_logits = (probabilities - one_hot_encoded) # ∂L/∂o_k(t)

 Training protocol